OpenBB-finance/copilot-for-terminal-pro/liquid-copilot/README.md

 # Liquid LFM 40B MoE Copilot

-This example provides a basic copilot that utilizes the OpenRouter API for natural language processing and generation, and utilizes Liquid LFM 40B MoE.
+This example provides a basic copilot that utilizes the OpenRouter API for natural language processing and generation, and utilizes Liquid LFM 40B MoE (more information [here](https://openrouter.ai/liquid/lfm-40b:free/api)).

 ## Overview